National Republican Congressional Committee: Embezzlement

-On March 13, 2008 the NRCC stated that its former treasurer, Christopher J. Ward, had apparently transferred "several hundred thousand dollars" in NRCC funds to "his personal and business bank accounts".
+On March 13, 2008, the NRCC stated that its former treasurer, Christopher J. Ward, had apparently transferred "several hundred thousand dollars" in NRCC funds to "his personal and business bank accounts".
 An estimated $724,000 in losses were embezzled from the NRCC by Ward between 2001 and 2007.
 Ward has served as treasurer for 83 Republican committees and has done work for the Swift Boat Veterans for Truth.

-On June 6, 2008 the Department of Justice, in filing a civil forfeiture proceeding against Ward's house, alleged that Ward "made over $500,000 in unauthorized withdrawals" and that he used the money to make his mortgage payments and for home renovation.
+On June 6, 2008, the Department of Justice, in filing a civil forfeiture proceeding against Ward's house, alleged that Ward "made over $500,000 in unauthorized withdrawals" and that he used the money to make his mortgage payments and for home renovation.

 The Federal Election Commission (FEC) conducted a probe into disclosure reports submitted by the NRCC during Ward's tenure as treasurer.
 Guy Harrison, the executive director of NRCC, agreed to pay a $10,000 civil fine and signed a conciliation agreement with the FEC on June 10, 2010.

 On December 2, 2010, a federal judge sentenced Ward to 37 months in prison for stealing more than $844,000 from the NRCC and other political fundraising committees for which he worked as treasurer.

 Recent elections

 2008 congressional elections

 In 2008 the NRCC concentrated on trying to help incumbent Republicans win re-election.
 Even so, the committee had to make "triage"-type decisions about allocating its funds.
-In October 2008, it canceled several hundred thousand dollars worth of television advertising time slated for the re-election campaigns of Michele Bachmann, Marilyn Musgrave, and Tom Feeney, having concluded that they could not win.
+In October 2008, it canceled several hundred thousand dollars' worth of television advertising time slated for the re-election campaigns of Michele Bachmann, Marilyn Musgrave, and Tom Feeney, having concluded that they could not win.
 The decision drew criticism from the conservative Family Research Council, which stated, "It appears that the NRCC is abandoning social conservative candidates and the issues for which they stand…."
-Bachmann was the only one of those three who was successfully re-elected, winning a plurality of 46% of the vote in a three-way race.
+Bachmann was the only one of those three who was re-elected, winning a plurality of 46% of the vote in a three-way race.